Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Most native Celts and Picts continued their lives on the fringes - in Cornwall, Ireland, Wales and Scotland - but were still heavily influenced by the Romans.
 Paganism was still strong and the new religion of Christianity struggled to overcome the power of the old gods.

 When the Romans left Britain in the 5th century more invaders came - Angles, Saxons, Jutes and Vikings - all adding their culture and language to the now partly Latinised Britons.

 Gradually the English language began to take shape.
 Germanic words and structures entered the mix and dialects we recognise today were beginning to form.
 Anglo-Saxon was the result, which we label as Old English (5th century up to 1100).

-As you can see when written down it looks very strange to our modern eyes but the fact that educated scribes were working away with their quills and vellum (mostly in abbeys) recording events, means we can clearly see the language growing and changing.
+As you can see when written down it looks very strange to our modern eyes but the fact that educated scribes were working away with their quills and vellum (mostly in the scriptoria of priories and abbeys) recording events, means we can clearly see the language growing and changing.